LanceC93/PostFix-Converter/Readme.txt

-Lance Cross lac30869@gmail.com
+This was a project for my Data Structures class at UGA.

+This program can convert infix expressions to postfix expressions and evaluate postfix expressions.

-I used the Singly Linked List source code provided from eLC.
+I used a provided Singly Linked List class.

-It is assumed that all input is given with a space after each operator and number
+(It is assumed that all input is given with a space after each operator and number)